Submit a nomination for an Honorary Degree

 - Self-nominations (unless supported by a member of University staff)

 Former staff (or those approaching retirement) and alumni are eligible for an award, provided they meet the criteria and have shown excellence in thought-leadership and impact on a national or international level.
 Individuals with celebrity status would require evidence of their personal, ongoing and longstanding commitment to relevant work or service.

 Before submitting your nomination, you need to check whether a person has already received an honorary degree.
 You can review the University's directory of Honorary Graduates

 Please do give thought to those whom you have encountered in your own sphere of work and who have made a significant contribution to the development of research, education, the arts, sciences, public services, business, student opportunity or supported our own institution.

 You can submit a nomination by downloading the nomination form to your computer.
-Guidance on completing the form can be found at the back of the document.
-Complete the form and email it as an attachment to Laura Andrews at email@example.com.
+Guidance on completing the form can be found within the document.
+Complete the form and email it as an attachment to Laura Andrews.